antiwck/8-bit-ALU/Readme.md

 The program is compiled in Intel Quartus Prime and run under the testbench to perform the functional computation.
 The 8-bit unsigned binary ALU takes two 8-bit number in binary and compute the result.
-The ALU consists of 20 operations which includes:-
+The ALU consists of 20 operations which are:-
 1. Addtion
 2. Subtraction
 3. Multiplication